unicode-org/cldr/docs/ldml/tr35-info.md

 The conversion data provides the data for converting all of the cldr unit identifiers to base units, and back.
 That allows conversion between any two convertible units, such as two units of length.
 For any two convertible units (such as acre and dunum) the first can be converted to the base unit (square-meter), then that base unit can be converted to the second unit.

-The data is expressed as conversions to the base unit.
+The data is expressed as conversions to the base unit from the source unit.
 The information can also be used for the conversion back.

 Examples: